jakariadev/User-role-permission-in-CUM-with-get_user_model/README.md

     docker-compose up -d --build

 ```
-- Find working ok or not (give 'sudo' if require):
+- Find working or not (give 'sudo' if require):

 ```
     docker-compose logs